 - 9.33 The Harborough Local Plan identifies Tilton on the Hill as a settlement suitable for infill development.
 This refers to the development of vacant and under-developed land within the main built-up areas of the village. - 9.34 Limits to Development for Tilton on the Hill have been used to guide development for many years but are not longer defined by the Harborough Local Plan.
 To clarify where development would be acceptable, our Neighbourhood Plan defines new Limits to Development which take account of the character of the village, recent and proposed developments.
-Outside the Tilton on the Hill Limits to Development, new build residential development will not normally be permitted.
+Outside the Tilton on the Hill Limits to

+Development, new build residential development will not normally be permitted.

-Policy HL18: Infill
+Policy HL18: INFILL

-Housing development within the Tilton on the Hill Limits to Development, as defined on Map 14 and on sites that meet the requirements and criteria of Local Plan Policy GD2 adjacent to those Limits to Development, will be supported.
+Housing development within the Tilton on the Hill Limits to Development, as defined on Map 14, will be supported subject to the other policies of the Neighbourhood Plan.